arjenzhou/porter/README.md

 ## Porter Web

-You can use `porter web` as a daemon server to submitting transfer jobs.
+You can also use `porter web` as a daemon server to submitting transfer jobs.

 ### Template input